 How the Multi-Year SSL works?

 Due to security reasons, your SSL certificate is initially issued with a maximum 1-year validity.

-Prior to the expiration of your certificate, SSL Dragon, on behalf of the CA, we will issue a free replacement certificate for an additional 1-year certificate, according to your Subscription Plan.
+30 days before the expiration of your certificate, SSL Dragon, on behalf of the CA, will notify you and ask you to reissue your SSL, in order to get the additional (replacement) 1-year certificate, according to your Subscription Plan.

 You will need to validate & install the replacement SSL:

 a.
 If you have a Domain Validation SSL Certificate, a short verification of your domain name will be required via Email, HTTP, or DNS in order to issue the 1-yr replacement SSL.

 b.
 If you have a Business or Extended SSL Certificate – an additional Business Validation/Extended Validation recheck and callback process will also be required.

 You can still reissue your certificate at any time and as many times as you like during your Multi-Year SSL Subscription Plan.

 On your SSL Certificate’s page within the SSL Dragon account, you will find all the details regarding your Subscription Plan:

 - Valid From – Shows the date when your SSL was issued and became active